testillano/h2agent/README.md

 ### POST /admin/v1/global-variable

-Loads global variables for future usage.
-Load is done through append, so if some variable exists, the new loaded value is appended.
-This allows to use global variables as memory buckets.
+Global variables can be created dynamically from provisions execution (to be used there in later transformations steps or from any other different provision, due to the global scope), but they also can be loaded through this `REST API` operation.
+In any case, load operation is done appending provided data to the current one (in case that the variable already exists).
+This allows to use global variables as memory buckets, typical when they are managed from transformation steps (within provision context).
+But this operation is more focused on the use of global variables as constants for the whole execution (although they could be reloaded or reset from provisions, as commented, or even appended by other `POST` operations):

 #### Request body schema